Boston-University-Projects/EC523_DL_CV_Project/README.md

 ## Resources
 We have put together a collection of resources for further learning and exploration in related topics in this [file](./Resources.md)

+## How to Train the Models
+Before learning how to train the models, please check out the [Environment Setup](#setting-up-environment) section below on how to use BU SCC.
+We have written some notebooks on how to train the selected YOLO, YOLOR, and Dynamic R-CNN models.
+These notebooks contain detailed instructions on how to train the above models on the ZeroWaste dataset.
+The notebooks can be found in the `src/notebooks` directory.

 ## Setting up Environment: